-The Frog and the TOCAM™ are capable of detecting many different volatile organic compounds (VOCs).
-The majority of the FROG and TOCAM™ applications are for BTEX (Benzene, Toluene, Ethylbenzene and Xylenes), Chlorinated Alkenes (cis-1,2-Dichloroethene, trans-1,2-Dichloroethene, Trichloroethene, and Tetrachloroethene), and Naphthalene.
-However, the FROG or the TOCAM™ can be used for other applications.
+The FROG is capable of detecting many different volatile organic compounds (VOCs).
+The majority of the FROG applications are for BTEX (Benzene, Toluene, Ethylbenzene and Xylenes), Chlorinated Alkenes (cis-1,2-Dichloroethene, trans-1,2-Dichloroethene, Trichloroethene, and Tetrachloroethene), and Naphthalene.
+However, the FROG can be used for other applications.
 Please reference our Application Notes page to see other applications or the product brief and feel free to contact us regarding your application.

 The FROG uses air as the carrier gas and uses scrubber material (activated carbon and molecular sieve) to clean the air.
 The frequency at which these need to be replaced varies with how often the Frog is used and the cleanliness of the environment it is used in.
 For daily FROG use we recommend replacing the scrubber material every month, for weekly (or infrequent) FROG use, we recommend replacing the scrubber material every 3 months.
 Watch a video about how to replace the scrubber material.

 The main difference is that the FROG™ may be used for soil, water or air sampling.
-The TOCAM™ may only be used for air sampling, and is primarily for distributed, fixed, or perimeter monitoring.
-The TOCAM™ also has an additional PID to simultaneously detect for total VOCs.
-System integrators will find the TOCAM™ to be a very compact low power solution for distributed sensing applications.
+The VOCAM™ may only be used for air sampling, and is primarily for distributed, fixed, or perimeter monitoring.
+The VOCAM™ has a heated PID to keep the PID lamp cleaner for longer periods of time.
+In addition, VOCAM™ has a regenerable hydrocarbon scrubber.
+System integrators will find the VOCAM™ to be a very compact robust solution for distributed sensing applications.

 What concentration unit does the software report the results in?dtnewadmin2020-02-06T18:55:44+00:00